tlswg/tls13-spec/draft-ietf-tls-tls13.md

 version number value in all cases (TLSPlaintext.record_version).
 Servers will receive various TLS 1.x versions in this field, however its value MUST always be ignored.

+## Zero-RTT backwards compatibility

+A TLS 1.3 ClientHello with 0-RTT data is not compatible with older servers implementing previous versions of TLS.
+This can cause compatibility issues if a client first connects to a 0-RTT-capable TLS 1.3 server and later to an older server, both behind the same service.
+For example, a multi-server deployment may deploy TLS 1.3 gradually with some servers implementing TLS 1.3 and some implementing TLS 1.2.
+This may also occur if a TLS 1.3 deployment gets reverted to TLS 1.2.

+If a TLS 1.3 client sends a ClientHello with 0-RTT to an older server, the server will respond with a ServerHello containing an older version number.
+(The handshake will later fail at the 0-RTT data.)
+Clients which accept older versions of TLS SHOULD then retry the connection advertising TLS 1.3 without offering 0-RTT.

+Note that it is not necessary to retry based on network error or arbitrary protocol error.
+It is also not necessary to advertise lower versions of TLS.

+Services in transition from an older TLS version SHOULD ensure that all older servers have upgraded to TLS 1.3 without 0-RTT and wait before there is minimal chance of rollback before offering 0-RTT on any server.

 ## Backwards Compatibility Security Restrictions